Robin-WZQ/Robin-WZQ/README.md

 ### Hi there 👋
+My name is Wang Zhongqi, U can also call me  Robin.
+My Email is 2485794339@qq.com and wzqrobin@gmail.com.
+Now I am a undergraduate student and my major is artificial intelligence.
+I am interested in Deep learning, Computer vision and Congnitive science.

+As all people who have joined Github, my propose is sharing my idea and wish to be inspired from others projects.
+And I will put some project in the repositories and most of them are from my homeworks.
+Besides, I will also list some paper readings from my scientific research experience.
+Last but not the least, I will do my best to create a good learning atmosphere for me to do learning record.

+Anyway, hello github!
+Hello world!
 <!--
 **Robin-WZQ/Robin-WZQ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.